 You could almost have a full Twitter strategy created on auto-pilot if you're limited on budget.
 I highly recommend you have a social media manager that understands the strategy, but a little automation will never hurt either.

 These are just a few quick examples of automating some SEO tasks using IFTTT to build social signals and domain authority links back to your main website.
 There are many more marketing recipes you can build.

 I also like to automate IFTTT for Pinterest by creating a Pinterest "board" for each blog category.
 This way, each time you post a new blog article, the featured image will get posted to your various boards.

 The process is the same to create a new applet as above but much more straightforward.
 The only caveat is having to know your RSS feed address for each category.
 If you're on WordPress, it will look something like the below, where "link building" is my blog category in this example.

-Automation can and should already be an extremely power process in your digital marketing tool-chest.
+Automation can and should already be an extremely powerful process in your digital marketing tool chest.
 The above is a sure-fire way to create a social fortress of automation to extend your link profile and help your SEO efforts.